LBNL-UCB-STI/beam/docs/protocols.rst

 1. The PersonAgent receives a NotifyLegStartTrigger.
 2. If the private field _currentEmbodiedLeg is non-empty or if the leg referred to in the trigger does not match the Person's next leg or if the Person's next leg has asDriver set to TRUE, this Person has received the NotifyLegStartTrigger too early, so she reschedules the NotifyLegStartTrigger to occur in the current tick, allowing other messages in her Actor mailbox to be processed first.
-3. Otherwise, the PersonAgent sends an EnterVehicle message to the vehicle contained in the EmbodiedBeamLeg unless she is already a passenger in that vehicle.
+3. Otherwise, the PersonAgent sends an BoardVehicle message to the driver contained in the EmbodiedBeamLeg unless she is already a passenger in that vehicle.
 4. The PersonAgent transitions to the Moving state.

 *Notify End Leg*